aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 4. Click on the * radio button * for the * SnortSensor * EC2 instance.
 5. Click on the * start session * button.

+## Delete the stack
+1. In the AWS console, open the S3 console.
+2. Select the bucket with the name beginning with * aws-snort-demo-ssmloggingbucket *.
+3. Delete the bucket.
+4. In the AWS console, open CloudFormation.
+Make sure that your current region is us-east-1, North Virginia.
+5. Select the * Stacks * menu item in the side window.
+Select the stakc names * aws-snort-demo *.
+Click on the * delete * button.